fedora-ci/rpmdeplint/docs/rpmdeplint.rst

   * the file’s checksum, permissions, owner, and group are identical in both packages (RPM allows both packages to own the file in this case); or
-  * the file’s color is different between the two packages (RPM will silently resolve the conflict in favour of the 64-bit file).
+  * the file’s color is different between the two packages (RPM will silently resolve the conflict in favour of the 64-bit file); or
+  * any (or both) of them is/are a modular package.

 check-upgrade
   Checks that there are no existing packages in the repositories which would